HobbesChiong/HobbesChiong/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hobbeschiong&label=Profile%20views&color=0e75b6&style=flat" alt="hobbeschiong" /> </p>

-:student: I'm currently a third year Computer Science student at SFU, my strengths are in native iOS and Android development.
+:student: I'm currently a fourth year Computer Science student at SFU, my strengths are in native iOS and Android development.
 I'm also an aspiring software engineer with a passion for coding and creating innovative solutions.
-In my free time aside from coding, I enjoy producing music and playing badminton..
+In my free time aside from coding, I enjoy producing music and playing badminton.

-- 🌱 I’m previously worked at Rivian as a **Mobile Software Engineer Intern**
+- 🌱 I previously worked at Rivian as a **Mobile Software Engineer Intern**

 - 👨‍💻 All of my projects are available at [HobbesChiong](https://github.com/HobbesChiong)